block-wallet/block-extension-dev-docs/provider/README.md

 ethereum.on('accountsChanged', handler: (accounts: string[]) => void);
 ```

-If there is no account present, your app may have not be connected to the blank wallet, or the wallet may be locked.
+If there is no account present, your app may have not be connected to the BlockWallet, or the wallet may be locked.